Russia-Ukraine crisis: UK nationals told to leave Ukraine

 British nationals in Ukraine should leave the country now - "while commercial means are available", the Foreign Office has said.

-Earlier, President Joe Biden told US citizens to leave amid fears of a Russian invasion.
+Earlier, President Joe Biden told US citizens to leave, amid fears of a Russian invasion "any day now".

 Russia has repeatedly denied any plans to invade Ukraine despite massing more than 100,000 troops near the border.